ReclaimerGold/docs.reiffenberger.net/home-lab/media/jellyfin/troubleshooting/jellyfin-proxy-fix.md

 3. Save the file, and restart the docker container

 > **Note:** This file WILL persist after container deletion, since it's mapped to your disk

+#### Add IP of Proxy to Known Proxies in Jellyfin

+1. Go to your Jellyfin Admin Dashboard
+2. Go to 'Networking'
+3. Go to 'Server Address Settings > Known proxies', and enter in the IP of your nginX proxy server
+4. Save